 If you have ever noticed that your body feels noticeably more capable at 6 pm than at 7 am, you are not imagining it.
 This effect is real, measurable, and rooted in the circadian regulation of core body temperature.

-Chtourou and Souissi (PMID 24149547) reviewed the evidence on circadian effects on exercise performance and hormonal adaptation, concluding that physical performance is generally superior in the late afternoon due to the elevated core temperature, which improves muscle contractility, enzyme kinetics, and neuromuscular transmission speed.
-The practical magnitude: studies measuring isometric strength, sprint performance, and jump height consistently find 3–8% advantages in the late afternoon compared to morning — a difference that matters for both performance and training stimulus.
+Teo et al. (PMID 24149547) reviewed the evidence on circadian effects on exercise performance and hormonal adaptation, concluding that physical performance is generally superior in the late afternoon due to the elevated core temperature, which improves muscle contractility, enzyme kinetics, and neuromuscular transmission speed.
+The practical magnitude: studies measuring isometric strength, sprint performance, and jump height consistently find 3–8% advantages in the late afternoon compared to morning — a difference that can matter when the goal is high-quality strength and power work.

 The circadian clock drives this temperature cycle independently of your sleep-wake schedule — though the two are linked.
-What this means practically: evening exercise does not just feel easier.
-It produces a greater neuromuscular stimulus per unit of effort, which over weeks of training translates into measurably different adaptation outcomes.
+What this means practically: evening exercise often feels smoother and more coordinated for many people, without automatically making it superior for every goal or every schedule.

 Sleep and Evening Exercise: What the Evidence Actually Says